Frequently Asked Questions

 Why go public?
 Shouldn't we just take up our complaints with the people involved?

-The hope is that the stories shared here on the Community Story Blog will serve as a public body of evidence, illuminating the range of issues faced by patients today while holding individuals and abusive systems accountable and sparking conversations where they need to happen.
+The Community Story Blog is a public body of evidence illuminating the range of issues faced by patients today.
+It aims to hold individuals and abusive systems accountable and spark conversations where they need to happen.

-We're going public with these stories because there is so little transparency and accountability in professional complaints channels.
+Going public with these stories is essential because there is so little transparency and accountability in professional complaints channels.
 For the few who are able to speak up, the process of doing so can sometimes feel disempowering, disappointing, or re-traumatizing and does not always provide a sense of justice and closure or bring about meaningful change.

-This doesn't mean that speaking up is futile - it just means it will take many more of us speaking out together, loudly and publicly, to bring about change in the culture of reproductive healthcare in Ontario.
+This doesn't mean that speaking up is futile - it just means it will take many more of us speaking out together, loudly and publicly on all available channels, to bring about change in the culture of reproductive healthcare in Canada.

-I'm thinking about filing a complaint, but I'm not sure where to start.
+I'm thinking about filing a formal complaint about what happened to me, but I'm not sure where to start.

-See our Guide to Reporting Negative Reproductive Healthcare Experiences.
-Feel free to reach out if you need support: email@example.com
+If you’re in Ontario, see the Guide to Reporting Negative Reproductive Healthcare Experiences and feel free to reach out: email@example.com

 Can my story be published on the blog?

-If elements of your healthcare experience felt traumatic, disrespectful, disempowering, unprofessional, nonconsensual, discriminatory, inappropriate, or abusive we'd love to hear from you.
+If elements of your healthcare experience felt troubling, please get in touch.
 You're invited to share the good and bad parts of your experience.

-We ask that you share specifics like where and approximately when your experience took place.
-You can remain anonymous on the blog, but you must provide a valid email address so we are able to contact you and share the link to your story.
+It is asked that you share specifics like where and approximately when your experience took place.
+You can remain anonymous on the blog, but you must provide a valid email address for contacting you and sharing the link to your story.

 I'm a healthcare provider/ birth worker/ abortion doula/ mental health worker/ midwifery student/ other professional - would you consider posting a story from my perspective?